ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 Before we try to solve a permutation of 2315 words, let's consider a simpler scenario where we're solving a permutation of six secret words in parallel:
 `FIRST`, `DEUCE`, `THIRD`, `FORTH`, `FIFTH`, `SIXTH`.
-Let's take a look at a strategy where `LEAKS` is our starting word:
+Let's take a look at a strategy where we use `LEAKS` as the starting word in all six positions:

 <img src="/images/wordle/leaks-tree.jpg" style="max-height:30vh; width:auto;"/>